Safety Filters for Black-Box Dynamical Systems by Learning Discriminating Hyperplanes: Experiments

 \textbf{4.
-Cart-Pole} (Safe RL for various tasks, Figure \ref{fig:cart-pole}): We show the utility of SL-DH and RL-DH for safely learning various tasks, subjected to the identical target constraint.
+Cart-Pole} (Safe RL for various tasks, Figure \ref{fig:cart-pole}): We show the utility of SL-DH and RL-DH for learning various tasks, subjected to the identical target constraint.
 Specifically, we compare PPO, whose policy is filtered by SL-DH and RL-DH during its task training, to unconstrained PPO and PPO-Lagrangian.
 The CartPole environment is defined in \citet{towers_gymnasium_2023} ($n=4, m=1$).
 The considered target constraint is $X\!=\!\{x|\;|s|\leq 0.5\}$, where $s$ is the position of the cart.
 The classic task is to maximize the length of the trajectory before termination (Task 1).
 We define two new tasks: stabilizing the cart at $s=0.4$ (Task 2), and maximizing cart speed while avoiding termination (Task 3).
 These new tasks challenge to approach the constraint's boundary more than the classic task.
 Training of the SL-DH and RL-DH is detailed in Appendix.
 Both SL-DH and RL-DH filtered PPOs demonstrate competitive performance compared to unconstrained PPO.
 Moreover, SL-DH shows no constraint violations, while RL-DH exhibits significantly fewer violations than PPO-Lagrangian across all tasks.
 RL-DH also achieved zero constraint violations in many instances.
 We also discovered that our method results in lower constraint violations across a broader range of initial states in the state space, as visualized in Appendix.
-Although the PPO-Lagrangian eventually learns to address safety constraints and achieve the task, the training is slower and violates safety more compared to our methods.
-This instability is mainly caused by the simultaneous learning of performance and safety, associated with unstable updates of the Lagrange multiplier.
+The training of the PPO-Lagrangian is slower and violates safety more compared to our methods, mainly caused by the simultaneous learning of performance and safety, associated with unstable updates of the Lagrange multiplier.

 \textbf{5.
 HalfCheetah} (Safe RL for uncertain high-dimensional system, Figure \ref{fig:half-cheetah}): We show the viability of RL-DH on a higher dimensional system through HalfCheetah in \citet{towers_gymnasium_2023}.
 In our setup, we utilize a safety constraint of $X= \{x | z \geq -0.3\}$ where $z$ is the height of the robot torso.
 This constraint represents the requirement for the robot to stay upright during training.
 The environment consists of $n\!=\!16$ states and $m\!=\!6$ control variables, whose dynamics are hard to model due to the contact with the ground.
 Training SL-DH for this example is challenging, as it requires a design of a control invariant set for the complicated dynamics.
 PPO filtered by the trained RL-DH maintains performance competitive with that of unconstrained PPO, while achieving a level of constraint violation comparable to PPO-Lagrangian.
 However, we observe that RL-DH experiences a distribution shift between the training distribution of the hyperplane and that of the task-specific PPO policy.
 The simulation results of the trained policies can be found in the supplementary \href{https://youtu.be/70xxoVW8z8s}{video}.